 Biking and craft beer are two awesome parts of the local culture in the Roanoke Valley in Virginia’s Blue Ridge.

-With over 300 miles of trails for world-class mountain biking and a selection of breweries that continues to grow, your next mountain adventure should definitely include bikes & beer!
+With over 300 miles of trails for world-class mountain biking and a selection of breweries that continues to grow, your next adventure in America's East Coast Mountain Biking Capital should definitely include bikes & beer!

-Put your skills to the test with some epic mountain biking on these trail networks and then quench your thirst by visiting a nearby brewery to reflect on your Blue Ridge Day.
+Be a #Trailsetter and put your skills to the test with some epic mountain biking on these trail networks and then quench your thirst by visiting a nearby brewery.
 Here are eight options for mountain biking and local beer.

 1. Biking: Mill Mountain Park

 Take in an awesome urban mountain biking experience at Roanoke’s Mill Mountain Park.
 Not only is the park home to the iconic Roanoke Star and stunning views of the downtown skyline, it also features nearly 10 miles of trails.
 Make the climb from the base of the mountain by pedaling up the Woodthrush Trail or Monument Trail.
 If you’re headed down the mountain, check out the Understory Trail - the newest trail in the park that offers some serious challenges and great views.

 Learn more: Download a trail map of Mill Mountain Park >

 Breweries: Big Lick Brewing Company, Soaring Ridge Craft Brewers, Deschutes Brewery Tasting Room, Starr Hill Pilot Brewery & Side Stage